dps923/winter2020/graded-work/assign4-professor.md

 }
 ```

-On November 17, 2019, at 3:40pm, this request returned two results.
+On March 9, 2020, at 8:05am, this request returned one result.
 Notice a few things:
 * `generalSearchInput` is a collection of words that you want to search for.
 The search is case-insensitive, and word order doesn't matter - it will find results with these words anywhere in the food's description.
 * Yes, we want to send `requireAllWords`, set to `true`, for *all* requests .
 * We want to include the `brandOwner` key, with something or nothing in the value.
 That will help limit the results when appropriate.